 The diagnostic strategies for sulfur smells in tap water differ according to whether you're on a well and whether the smell is in the hot water, the cold water or both.

-The source of sulfur odors in is usually hydrogen sulfide, a naturally-occurring compound produced by bacterial breakdown of sewage and other organic waste.
+Contaminated Water: The source of sulfur odors in water is usually hydrogen sulfide, a naturally occurring compound produced by bacterial breakdown of sewage and other organic waste.
 Its presence in the water usually indicates some kind of contamination that requires treatment.
 The cause could also be sulfates, which are salts of sulfur.

-If your house is on a , it's important to test a sample directly from the well.
+Smelly Well Water: If your house is on a well, it's important to test a sample directly from the well.
 If it has the characteristic rotten egg odor, it could mean that the well is contaminated, either by sewage from a leach field or by natural organic deposits.
 The usual ways to handle this problem are to disinfect the pressure tank or install a filtration system.

-When you notice the smells only from the hot water faucets, it probably means the is contaminated.
+When you notice the smells only from the hot water faucets, it probably means the hot water tank is contaminated.
 You can flush and clean the tank yourself; sometimes, the remedy involves replacing the anode rod.

 Sometimes, you can trace a rotten eggs smell to a plumbing drain, a toilet or both.

-When you smell sulfur coming from one or more , they may originate from the drain pipes or all the way from the sewer.
+Odors From Drains: When you smell sulfur coming from one or more plumbing drains, they may originate from the drain pipes or all the way from the sewer.
 You might notice this smell in the basement; if so, it's usually coming from a floor drain.
-The smells can come from microorganisms in the pipes, but often they indicate venting problems that have drained a P-trap and allowed sewer gases to escape.
+The smells can come from microorganisms in the pipes, but often they indicate venting problems that have drained a P-trap and allowed sewer gases to flow into the home.

-Despite their purpose, aren't supposed to smell of sewer gases when you aren't using them.
+Odors From Smelly Toilets: Despite their purpose, toilets aren't supposed to smell of sewer gases when you aren't using them.
 If yours does, it could indicate that the toilet has cracked or the wax ring seal has failed.
-It could also mean that blocked vents are forcing sewer gases through the P-trap or draining the trap.
+It could also mean that blocked vents are forcing sewer gases through the toilet's trap or draining the trap.

 If you have a septic system, you may notice sulfur smells outside.
-They are probably coming from the tank or drainage field, and indicate that you septic system needs servicing.
+They are probably coming from the tank or drainage field and indicate that your septic system needs servicing.
 If you don't have a septic system and notice sulfur smells outside, you probably have a plumbing blockage that needs to be cleared.